needle-mirror/com.unity.remote-config-runtime/Documentation~/CodeIntegration.md

 # Code integration
-The `RemoteConfig` API is included in the `Unity` namespace, which you must include in your game script.
+The `RemoteConfig` API is included in the `Unity.Service` namespace, which you must include in your game script.
 For more information on its classes and methods, see the [Remote Config Scripting API](../api/index.html) and the [Remote Config Runtime Scripting API](https://docs.unity3d.com/Packages/com.unity.remote-config-runtime@3.0/api/index.html) documentation.

 ## Initialization
 The Remote Config package depends on Unity's authentication and core services.